Preparing for Google Kubernetes Engine application protection

 Limitations

-• You cannot specify a different subnet for the temporary instance if you are protecting applications running on a private GKE cluster with the disabled Access control plane using its external IP address option.
+• You cannot specify a different subnet for the data mover if you are protecting applications running on a private GKE cluster with the disabled Access control plane using its external IP address option.

 • Only if you plan to use pre-snapshot and post-snapshot scripts.